openmindednewby/cSharpInterviewPrep/notes/SOLID/D-Dependency-Inversion-Principle-DIP.md

 - Makes unit testing trivial by allowing replacement with fakes/mocks.
 - Improves flexibility to change implementations (datastores, external APIs) without touching business code.

+---

+## Questions & Answers

+**Q: How does DIP differ from simple dependency injection?**

+A: DIP is the principle (depend on abstractions).
+Dependency injection is a technique to supply those abstractions at runtime.
+You can inject dependencies manually or via a container, but DIP guides the design.

+**Q: What is the composition root, and why is it important?**

+A: It’s the startup/wiring area where concrete implementations are composed.
+Keeping all bindings there ensures the rest of the system depends only on abstractions, honoring DIP.

+**Q: How does DIP help with testing?**

+A: You can swap real implementations with mocks/stubs when classes depend on interfaces.
+Tests instantiate high-level modules with fake collaborators, keeping them fast and deterministic.

+**Q: When should you avoid introducing an interface?**

+A: If there’s only one implementation with no foreseeable variation, an interface may add noise.
+Start with concrete classes and extract interfaces when change pressure or testing needs arise.

+**Q: How does DIP interact with plug-in architectures?**

+A: Plugins implement shared abstractions and register themselves.
+The host app depends only on the abstraction, so new plugins drop in without code changes.

+**Q: How do you keep abstractions stable?**

+A: Define them in higher-level projects (Domain/Application) and keep them small.
+Avoid leaking infrastructure concerns (SQL-specific types) into the interface.

+**Q: What’s wrong with service locators?**

+A: They invert control but hide dependencies, making testing harder and violating SRP.
+Constructor injection makes dependencies explicit and honors DIP.

+**Q: How do you manage lifetimes when using DIP?**

+A: Use DI containers to manage transient/scoped/singleton lifetimes.
+Ensure high-level modules don’t own disposal of low-level resources—they rely on the container/composition root.

+**Q: How does DIP help with feature toggles?**

+A: You can register different implementations based on configuration (e.g., mock gateway vs real) without touching consuming code.

+**Q: How do you enforce DIP in architecture?**

+A: Use project references to ensure inner layers define interfaces while outer layers implement them.
+Architecture tests (NetArchTest) can verify that domain projects don’t depend on infrastructure assemblies.